Bushiri bursary also open to students in public universities – Nyondo

-Spokesperson for Prophet Shepherd Bushiri, Ephraim Nyondo, has quashed reports that the Bushiri Bursary Scheme is only open to students to private universities, saying students in public universities can also apply.
+Spokesperson for Prophet Shepherd Bushiri, Ephraim Nyondo, has quashed reports that the Bushiri Bursary Scheme is only open to students in private universities, saying students in public universities can also apply.

-This is coming amidst a heated debate especially on social media where a certain population has been saying the bursary scheme is only for those in private universities, ruling out possible applicants from public universities.
+This is coming amidst claims on social media that the bursary scheme is only for those in private universities, ruling out possible applicants from public universities.

 However, Nyondo has quashed the reports and said the bursary scheme is also open to students from public universities who meet the conditions and qualifications.